vatpac-technology/sops/docs/aerodromes/classc/Walton.md

 #### Reciprocal Runway Operations
 During Reciprocal Runway Operations (RRO) aircraft will depart and arrive in opposite directions on the same runway.

 The RRO procedures on YSWS are designed to utilise airspace vacated by [YSSY Curfew Operations](../Sydney/#preferred-runway-modes).
-Outside of YSSY curfew hours, or when YSSY is using a non-curfew runway mode, the RRO runway mode **should not** be used.
+Outside of YSSY curfew hours, or when YSSY is using a non-curfew runway mode, the RRO runway mode **must not** be used.

+!!! tip
+    There is no requirement to nominate RRO during the hours listed above.
+RRO must only be nominated when the prevailing meteorological conditions allow.

 ## SID Selection
 !!! tip